 Education is a meaningful investment.
-It is important that you take the time to explore all your options when considering how you will pay for your education.
-Please let us help you research the different loans, grants, scholarships, and other sources that will make funding your schooling a little less expensive.
+It’s important that you take the time to explore all your options when considering how you’ll pay for your education.
+Please let us help you research the different loans, grants, scholarships, and other sources that will make your schooling a little less expensive.

 Federal Pell Grant

-This grant may be awarded to undergraduate students pursuing their first bachelor’s degree for up to 12 semesters (or its equivalent of 600%).
-The amount of the grant is based on the EFC number, the student’s need, estimated cost of attendance, the student’s enrollment status, and the money appropriated by the Federal Government.
+You may receive this grant if you’re an undergraduate student pursuing your first bachelor’s degree for up to 12 semesters (or its equivalent of 600%).
+The amount of the grant is based on the EFC number, your need, estimated cost of attendance, your enrollment status, and the money available from the Federal Government.

 Federal Supplemental Educational Opportunity Grant (SEOG)

-This grant may be awarded to undergraduate students who are eligible for a Federal Pell Grant.
-SEOG is a campus-based program, students should submit the FAFSA and meet he priority deadline of April 15.
+You may receive this grant if you’re eligible for a Federal Pell Grant.
+SEOG is a campus-based program.
+You should submit the FAFSA by the priority deadline of April 15.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

-This grant may be awarded to students who maintain a 3.25 grade point average and agree to teach full-time (for at least four years within eight years of graduation) at a school serving a high percentage of low income students.
-The students must agree to teach a specific subject (math, science, technology, engineering, a foreign language, bilingual education, or as a reading specialist).
-The grant provides up to *$4,000 a year (not to exceed $16,000 for undergraduates); however, if the student does not fulfill the teaching requirement, the grant funds become a Direct Unsubsidized Loan, which must be repaid.
+You may receive this grant if you maintain a 3.25 GPA and agree to teach fulltime (for at least four years within eight years of graduation) at a school serving a high percentage of low-income students.
+You must agree to teach a specific subject (math, science, technology, engineering, a foreign language, bilingual education, or as a reading specialist).
+The grant provides up to $4,000* a year (not to exceed $16,000 for undergraduates).
+However, if you don’t fulfill the teaching requirement, the grant funds become a Direct Unsubsidized Loan, which you must repay.

 Iraq and Afghanistan Service Grant (IASG)

-This grant may be awarded to a student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001.
-Applicants with a Pell-eligible EFC will be awarded a maximum *Pell Grant and all Title IV aid will be based on an EFC of zero; applicants who are not Pell-eligible will receive an IASG award equal to a maximum Pell Grant for the award year.
-All other Title IV aid must be based on the student’s calculated EFC.
+You may receive this grant if your parent or guardian died because of U.S. military service in Iraq or Afghanistan after September 11, 2001.
+If you have a Pell-eligible EFC, you will be awarded a maximum* Pell Grant and all federal financial (Title IV) aid will be based on an EFC of zero.
+If you’re not Pell-eligible, you’ll receive an IASG award equal to a maximum* Pell Grant for the award year.
+All other Title IV aid must be based on your calculated EFC.

-North Dakota State Student Incentive Grant Program (SSIG or State Grant)
+North Dakota Student Financial Assistance Program (or State Grant)

-This grant is awarded by the North Dakota University System to undergraduate students who are United States citizens, residents of North Dakota, and have not previously received a State Grant for more than eight semesters.
-The grants are need-based and are dependent upon the availability of funds and pro-rated (based on enrollment status).
-Therefore, the awards may be downward adjusted based on unmet need and/or to reflect the appropriate enrollment status.
-Students apply by submitting the FAFSA prior to April 15.
-For more information, visit www.ndus.edu/students/default.asp > Paying for College > North Dakota Grants and Scholarships.
+You may receive this grant from the North Dakota University System (NDUS) if you’re a U.S. citizen, a resident of North Dakota, and haven’t received a State Grant for more than eight semesters.
+The grants are pro-rated (based on enrollment status) and depend on the availability of funds.
+Therefore, the awards may be downward adjusted based on unmet need and/or to reflect the right enrollment status.

 Direct Loans (subsidized and unsubsidized) and Direct Parent Loan for Undergraduate Students (PLUS) are available at Dickinson State University.

-[NOTE: Prior to the release of the first Direct Stafford Loan disbursement, students must complete entrance loan counseling, accept the loan and complete a Master Promissory Note (MPN).
-The promissory note must be completed before loan funds will be disbursed.
-Please complete the Master Promissory Note at www.studentloans.gov.]
+Note: Before the release of the first Direct Loan payment, you must complete entrance loan counseling, accept the loan, and complete a Master Promissory Note (MPN).
+You must complete the promissory note before you can receive loan funds.

-Forbearance, Deferment and Cancellation of Loan information can be found on the Master Promissory Note.
+You can find Forbearance, Deferment, and Cancellation of Loan information on the Master Promissory Note.

-Loan funds that are received electronically are credited directly to the student’s account.
-Loan funds that arrive in the form of a check must be endorsed by the student and then will be credited to the student’s account.
-Any funds in excess of the amount owed the University at the time of disbursement are considered “excess aid” and may be disbursed to the student in the form of a check or direct deposit transaction.
-Disbursement could be delayed if students have not completed Entrance Loan Counseling, are not enrolled at least half-time, or have a “hold” on their file.
+Any funds greater than the amount you owe the university at the time of disbursement are considered “excess aid” and may be paid to you in the form of a check or direct deposit.
+Disbursement could be delayed if you haven’t completed your entrance loan counseling, aren’t enrolled at least half-time, or have a “hold” on your file.

 Direct Subsidized Loan

-A new borrower, on or after July 1, 2013, is eligible to receive Direct Subsidized Loans up to 150 percent of the time it takes to complete the educational program.
-For example, a student enrolled in a two-year program will have three years' worth of subsidized loan eligibility and a student in a four-year program will have six years' worth of subsidized loan eligibility.
-The borrower becomes responsible for the accruing interest during all periods as of the date the borrower exceeds the 150 percent limit.
+A new borrower is eligible to receive Direct Subsidized Loans up to 150% of the time it takes to complete the educational program.
+For example, a student enrolled in a two-year program will have three years’ worth of subsidized loan eligibility and a student in a four-year program will have six years’ worth of subsidized loan eligibility.
+You become responsible for the total accruing interest as of the date you exceed the 150% limit.